gitmachtl/scripts/cardano/testnet/README.md

 Done. :smiley:
 </details>

-## Create the StakePool with HW-Wallet-Owner-Keys (Ledger/Trezor) and encrypted CLI-Keys
+## Create the StakePool with HW-Wallet-Owner-Keys (Ledger) and encrypted CLI-Keys

 We want to make ourself a pool owner stake address with the nickname ledgerowner by using a HW-Key, we want to register the pool with the poolname mypool.
 The poolname is only to keep the files on the harddisc in order, poolname is not a ticker!